cdubz/legal-copy-histories/histories/Digital Ocean/Terms of Service.md

 Introduction
 ------------

-**Welcome to DigitalOcean’s Terms of Service!** The first portion of our Terms of Service is an introduction, which is structured like an FAQ and lays out some high-level concepts before diving into other terms.
+**Welcome to DigitalOcean���s Terms of Service!** The first portion of our Terms of Service is an introduction, which is structured like an FAQ and lays out some high-level concepts before diving into other terms.

 #### What documents make up the TOS?